 GMs can invent other effects, but as this holy incense is much lighter than holy water, it should be less powerful.
 (Namely, it doesn’t “burn” undead – though something mild like 1 pt dam per minute of exposure to smoke sounds reasonable.)

-If wealthy PC clerics go too far & make incense bonfires to claim ridiculous bonuses, rein things in: Require some split of different consumables to get beyond a certain bonus, or limit the total bonus to no more than half of relevant skill (e.g., Exorcism), etc.
+If wealthy PC clerics go too far and make incense bonfires to claim ridiculous bonuses, rein things in: Require some split of different consumables to get beyond a certain bonus, or limit the total bonus to no more than half of relevant skill (e.g., Exorcism), etc.

 2022-07-03: DF/DFRPG: New: Heavy holy water!
 Super-blessed with deus-terium.
 4x cost of holy water, 2x weight (yes, it’s heavy).